P3 Maths Tuition

 Key Transition

-Bar model mastery distinguishes P3 mathematics — students learn to visualise word problems systematically, transforming abstract relationships into concrete diagrams.
+Bar model mastery distinguishes P3 as the capstone of lower primary mathematics — students learn to visualise word problems systematically, transforming abstract relationships into concrete diagrams.

 Related Courses